tsavina/workshops/README.md

-# The notebook to learn of hiding detected faces using OpenVINO
+# OpenVINO™ Deep Learning Workbench: Discover Deep Learning Basics and Write Your First AI Application

-## How to run
+## How to run the notebook

 1. Clone the repository:
 ```shell